 Hazard Control measures Risk without control measure Risk with control measure Severity of hazard Likelihood of hazard occurring Severity of hazard Likelihood of hazard occurring Contracting Covid-19 infection from other people while on field meeting.
 Do not attend the meeting if you feel unwell.
-Follow current social distancing measures in place for your area (from the government websites).
-Use alcohol-based hand-gel/antiseptic wipes regularly and especially before meals and consider wearing a face covering.
+Follow current social distancing measures in place for your area (from the government website).
+Use alcoholbased hand-gel/antiseptic wipes regularly and especially before meals and consider wearing a face covering.
 Do not huddle around bryophytes or touch/share other participant's samples or field equipment.
 High Medium High Low Injury or death due to collision with vehicles when crossing roads or walking on pavements/verges Avoid looking at bryophytes on verge edges; take care when crossing roads.
 Verbal warnings to be given.
+High Low High Low Accident or injury from trips, slips and falls due to holes, hidden obstacles, wet ground, unstable buildings etc. Use walking aid if needed.
+Warnings of site specific risks to be given.
+High Medium High Low Minor injuries through contact with vegetation or man-made objects Carry First Aid kit to attend to minor injuries.
+Medium Medium Medium Low Bites, stings and cuts from insects, etc. Use insect repellent if required.
+Medium Medium Medium Low Lyme Disease Check and remove any ticks on clothes or body after meeting.
+If symptoms occur indicative of Lyme Disease seek medical advice (see below).
+Verbal warning to be given to any participant not familiar with Lyme Disease.
 High Low High Low